peteroupc/peteroupc.github.io/graphics.md

 > **Note:** The suggested width and height for tiles is 8 pixels &times; 8 pixels.
 >
+> **Examples:**
+>
-> **Example:** For a "screen resolution" (see later) of 640 &times; 480 pixels, one choice is: 4-bit-per-pixel tiles, 8 &times; 8 tiles, sprites up to 160 &times; 160 pixels, no more than 192 sprites at a time, and no flipping or transformation of sprites.
+> 1. For a "screen resolution" (see later) of 640 &times; 480 pixels, one choice is: 4-bit-per-pixel tiles, 8 &times; 8 tiles, sprites up to 160 &times; 160 pixels, no more than 192 sprites at a time, and no flipping or transformation of sprites.
+> 2. Here is what the maximum primitive counts look like for different screen resolutions (rounding down): 256 × 192 / 24 = 2048; 320 × 200 / 24 = 2666; 320 × 240 / 24 = 3200; 480 × 360 / 24 = 6400; 640 × 400 / 24 = 10666; 640 × 480 / 24 = 12800.

 Other requirements:

 - **Screen resolution:** The game screen image has no more than 307,200 total pixels (for example, 640 &times; 480, or 640 pixels horizontally and 480 pixels vertically).[^14]  Support for game screen resolutions larger than this limit, in addition to resolutions meeting the limit, is optional.
 - **Rendering in software:** The game should include a mode in which the graphics are _rendered in software_.
-This means that the rendering of graphics does not rely on a video card, a graphics accelerator chip, or the operating system’s graphics API (such as GDI, OpenGL, or Direct3D) with the sole exception of sending a finished game screen image to the player's display (such as through GDI’s `StretchDIBits` or copying to VGA's video memory).
+This means that their rendering does not rely on a video card, a visual accelerator chip, or the operating system’s graphics API (such as GDI, OpenGL, or Direct3D) with the sole exception of sending a finished game screen image to the player's display (such as through GDI’s `StretchDIBits` or copying to VGA's video memory).
 The game can optionally support hardware acceleration of graphics as well (and can even use such acceleration by default when the game detects its availability).
 - **Music:** Music is in Standard MIDI files (SMF) only.
 The General MIDI System level 1 should be followed for such files.[^15]

 <a id=Classic_Graphics_in_Scope></a>